jingwenYUst/jingwenYUst.github.io/_pages/about.md

 News
 ======
-- [Jun/30/2024]: :tada::tada: A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.
+- [Jun/30/2024]: 🎉 A paper "GV-Bench: Benchmarking Local Feature Matching for Geometric Verification of Long-term Loop Closure Detection" is accepted to IROS 2024.

 Education
 ======